Construction Timekeeping Software: Track Hours Without the Headache

 GPS Tracking and Geofencing

-Geofencing creates a virtual boundary around your jobsite using GPS, WiFi, or cell tower signals.
+Geofencing creates a virtual boundary around your jobsite6 using GPS, WiFi, or cell tower signals.
 When a worker crosses that boundary with their phone, the app can automatically trigger a clock-in or clock-out.

 The important nuance: platforms handle enforcement differently.
 Timeero restricts clock-ins entirely unless the worker is physically inside the geofenced area.
-ClockShark takes a different approach— it allows the clock-in but alerts the supervisor.
+ClockShark takes a different approach— it allows the clock-in but alerts the supervisor7.

 Neither approach is wrong.
 Which you choose depends on your enforcement philosophy and how many edge cases your crews encounter.